danr/contracts/README.md

 Installation instructions
 -------------------------

-First, you need to pull `halt`, the Haskell to Logic Translator:
+First, you need to pull `halo`, the Haskell to Logic Translator:

     git submodule update --init